 \section{Introduction}

+Reinforcement Learning (RL) is an area of machine learning, where an agent is trained to maximise a reward that is calculated by a user-provided function.
+Key to success in RL is the ability to predict the effect of picking a particular candidate action on the ultimate reward, and neural networks, owing to their ability to generalise, have enabled the application of RL in a broad range of application domains.

+A significant barrier to successful application of RL is the setup of the reward function when requirements (the user's goals or the task that is to be done) are complex~\cite{garcia}: reward engineering often requires tedious parameter tuning to map complex goals to an appropriate reward structure~\cite{reduction}.
+As a consequence, the trained agent can be brittle and the policy it implements can be difficult to interpret.
+This is particularly problematic in safety-critical applications, say when the agent operates in the proximity of humans.
+This gives rise to the need for provably-correct reward shaping.

+We suggest the use of Linear Temporal Logic (LTL)~\cite{pnueli} as a formal high-level language to specify complex tasks when applying RL~\cite{clarke} to sequential decision-making problems.
+LTL is a formal language that can express engineering requirements and specifications, and there exists a substantial body of research on how to derive LTL properties from natural language~\cite{natural2LTL,natural2LTL2,natural2LTL3,xinyu2023lang2ltl}.
+LTL can express time-dependent properties, such as safety and liveness, and further allows to specify tasks with complex dynamics (e.g.,~tasks that are repeating, sequential, or conditional).

+We present an algorithm that, given an LTL formula that describes the goal the user wants to achieve, automatically shapes a reward function for RL in a provably-correct manner, and synthesises controllers for which satisfaction of the given property is guaranteed.

-Markov Decision Processes (MDPs) are a family of stochastic processes adopted in automatic control, computer science, economics, and biology inter alia, for modelling sequential decision-making problems \cite{puterman}.
-By choosing relevant actions over states, a decision maker (or an agent) can move probabilistically between states \cite{otterlo} and receives a scalar reward.
-The outcomes from taking actions are in general probabilistic and not fully under the control of the agent \cite{NDP}.
-An MDP is said to be solved when at any given state the agent is able to choose most favourable actions so that the accrued reward is expected to be maximum in the long run: in other words, the goal is to find an optimal action selection policy that returns the maximum expected reward~\cite{otterlo} (possibly discounted over time).
+The standard means for formalising sequential decision-making problems are Markov Decision Processes (MDPs), a family of stochastic processes~\cite{puterman}.
+In an MDP, a decision maker (or an agent) can transition between states by choosing relevant actions~\cite{otterlo} while receiving a scalar reward.
+The outcomes of taking actions are, in general, probabilistic and not fully under the control of the agent~\cite{NDP}.
+A decision-making problem given as an MDP is said to be solved when in any given state the agent is able to choose the most favourable action so that the accrued reward is expected to be maximal in the long run~\cite{otterlo}.